Free Majorana Fermions with Superconducting Quantum Wires and a Magnetic Impurity: Conclusion

 \section{Conclusion}

-To summarize, I have presented several aspects of a 1D quantum field theory with a zero-energy fermionic bound state at an edge interacting with a localized Majorana fermion.
-This model engenders a structure of Majorana fermions which shows some resemblance with the Kitaev p-wave superconducting wire in the topological phase.
-In particular, since the physical Hilbert space is formed from a real magnetic impurity or spin-1/2 which is equivalent to a spinless fermion i.e. two Majorana fermions, the model also implies the occurrence of a free Majorana fermion on the impurity (i.e. the Majorana impurity) and a free Majorana fermion within the wire forming a Majorana bound state.
-I have shown how the local magnetic susceptibility in this model, on the impurity, presents analogies with the capacitance measure at the edge of the p-wave superconducting wire within the topological phase.
-A natural realization of such a Majorana impurity is through the two-channel Kondo model.
-I elaborated on the idea that the symmetric two-channel Kondo effect is stable when including attractive interactions through a spin gap in the bulk.
-The formation of the resonant spin bound state delocalized between the two wires, producing a Luther-Emery liquid, then interacts positively with the magnetic impurity in this case and stabilizes a free Majorana fermion on the impurity and a free Majorana fermion on the wires.
-This work then emphasizes on the possible local engineering of free Majorana fermions from bound states in 1D quantum field theories which can be realized e.g. in s-wave and d-wave superconducting wires within the weakly attractive regime through intrinsic interactions.
-With two impurities coupled to 1D s-wave superconducting electrodes, e.g. it is then possible to engineer a delocalized pair of Majorana zero modes which may find applications in quantum information.
+To summarize, I have presented several aspects of a 1D quantum field theory with a zero-energy Majorana bound state at an edge interacting with a localized Majorana fermion.
+This model engenders a structure of paired Majorana fermions in the bulk supporting two stable zero-energy Majorana fermions, one on the impurity and one at the edge of the wire(s).
+I have shown how the local magnetic susceptibility acting on the impurity presents analogies with the capacitance measure at the edge of the p-wave superconducting Kitaev wire within the topological phase.
+A natural realization of this model is with a magnetic spin-1/2 impurity bridging the gap between two s-wave superconducting wires i.e. two Luther-Emery liquids.
+This work then emphasizes on the possible local engineering of zero-energy Majorana fermions through s-wave superconducting wires within the weakly attractive regime, i.e. 1D massive quantum field theories, from the interplay between the two-channel Kondo model and the model of topological interface of Jackiw and Rebbi.
+From the recent interest on realizing Majorana zero modes with an array of magnetic impurities on top of an s-wave superconductor, I hope that this work also opens the path to realize stable zero-energy Majorana fermions with one magnetic impurity.
+With two impurities coupled to 1D s-wave superconducting electrodes, it is then possible to engineer a delocalized pair of zero-energy Majorana fermions which may find applications in quantum information; see Appendix \Ref{twoimpurities} as a perspective. \\

 The article of Ref. \cite{KarynEPL}, that was initiated in my PhD thesis at LPS Orsay and published at ETH Z\"urich, was dedicated to my father Joel.
 I also dedicate this article today to my mother Evelyne and to my family.